rileywheadon/ffa-docs/docs/cli-installation-instructions.md

         git clone https://github.com/rileywheadon/ffa-framework.git

-3. Navigate to the `source` directory.
+3. Navigate to the `ffa-framework` directory.
 This directory contains a `renv.lock` file.
 4. Open a command prompt with `R`.
-The `renv` package should install automatically.
+The `renv` package may install itself automatically.
+    If it does not, run `install.packages("renv")` to install it manually.
 5. Load libraries from the `renv.lock` file by executing `renv::restore()`.
 6. Exit the command prompt with `q()`.